Mental Health and Wellbeing

 We have trained staff and a range of resources and activities available within school to support our children, and we also work closely with a variety external services to provide further support where and when necessary.

-Click here to view our Mental Health and Well-being Policy 2023/2024
+Click here to view our Mental Health and Wellbeing Policy 2024/2025

 My Happy Mind

-We are very excited to announce that we will be starting the My Happy Mind Curriculum this Summer and continuing the programme in September 2023.
+We are very excited to announce that we will be continuing the My Happy Mind Curriculum academic year.

 Programme Structure